 6.33.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.35 does not apply to Ada, except when the ‘Address or ‘Unchecked_Access attributes are used.
+The vulnerability as described in ISO/IEC 24772-1:2024 6.35 does not apply to Ada, except when the ‘Address or ‘Unchecked_Access attributes are used.

 In Ada, the attribute ‘Address yields a value of some system-specific type that is not equivalent to a pointer.
 The attribute ‘Access provides an access value (what other languages call a pointer).
 Addresses and access values are not automatically convertible, although a predefined set of generic functions can be used to convert one into the other.
 Access values are typed, that is to say, they can only designate objects of a particular type or class of types.